 sfdx-project.jsonfile is at the root of the directory.
 Delete any MDAPI formatted metadata, and re-deploy any missing metadata using Gearset.
 It will be deployed in the SFDX source format.

-Please note: a file will need to have metadata included inside it for Gearset to recognise it as SFDX source or MDAPI-formatted.
+Please note: a file will need to have metadata included inside it for Gearset to recognize it as SFDX source or MDAPI-formatted.
 An empty file with a properly formatted name will not be considered as metadata, so Gearset will read the repository as empty and deploy in SFDX source format.